 - Generate free publicity and word of mouth in advance of your launch, creating interest from potential customers.

-I am currently running a campaign on IndieGoGo.
+I am currently running a campaign on IndieGoGo (EDIT: this has now finished raising a total of £11,412).
 There are quite a few crowd-funding sites out there, but I chose IndieGoGo because they let you offer alcohol as a perk and have flexible funding.
 Meaning you get the money even if you don’t reach your goal.

 The campaign finishes on Saturday 22nd April, so if you found this article useful and want to try some unique, great value and delicious vodka, then please head over and pick up a bottle.